-Tis the season for crafting…at least it is at our house!
+Tis the season for Christmas crafts…at least it is at our house!
 It seems like we do much more crafting this time of the year.
 It’s mainly because we like making homemade gifts for relatives.
 This homemade ornaments craft for kids is a perfect and easy gift to give.
-Grandparents love to get these as gifts…they seems to enjoy handmade items from their grandchildren!
+Grandparents love to get handmade gifts from grandchildren!
 These Fingerprint Christmas Ornaments are easy to make but can get a little messy so prepare yourself for that.
 My kids love to make a couple each year to add to their trees!
 Since there are so many different characters that you can make with your fingerprints, you’ll be able to make several each year without duplicating.
 The kids made 4 different DIY fingerprint ornaments today and I’ll show you how.

 Fingerprint Christmas Ornaments Tutorial

-You can make four kinds of fingerprint Christmas ornaments: a fingerprint Christmas tree, a fingerprint snowman, a fingerprint gingerbread man, and a fingerprint star!
+You can make four kinds of fingerprint Christmas ornaments: a fingerprint Christmas tree, a snowman ornament, a fingerprint gingerbread man, and a fingerprint star!

 - Paintbrush (or cotton swab will work)

-If your kiddos love finger painting, they’ll love this craft!
+If your kiddos love finger painting, they’ll love these fingerprint crafts!
 Both my children loved making theirs.
 Grab your supplies and head to the table.
 You’ll either want to be near a sink or grab some hand wipes to clean your child’s fingers off.

 While you are letting that one dry, your child can make more fingerprint Christmas ornaments!
-The snowmen are your child’s middle three fingers painted and then laid down on the ornament at the same time.
+The three snowmen are your child’s three middle fingers dipped in white paint and then laid down on the ornament at the same time.

-After the thumbprints dry, you can go back and add details (eyes, smiles etc…) with your paintbrush!
-How great would these make as gifts for relatives?
+The great thing about these adorable ornaments is that they preserve your child’s fingerprints.
+How great would these be as homemade gifts for family members?
 Fun, easy and very inexpensive!
-Has your child every made his/her own fingerprint Christmas ornaments before?
-You’ll have to give this a try!
+Has your child every made his/her own fingerprint ornaments before?
+You’ll have to give this easy finger painting craft a try!